Access to Justice Grants - FY21

 Whether the organization has mechanisms in place to regularly evaluate and improve the quality of the services it provides.

-The FY19 Grants Cycle has the following deadlines:
+The FY21 Grants Cycle has the following deadlines:

 For More Information

-For more information about the Illinois Bar Foundation’s grant guidelines and procedures, contact Stacey Jonas Weiler at 312-920-4693 or
+For more information about the Illinois Bar Foundation’s grant guidelines and procedures, contact Stacey Jonas Weiler, Director of Grants and Access to Justice Programs, at 312-920-4693 or